Azure/autorest.go/packages/autorest.go/README.md

 # AutoRest Go Generator

-The AutoRest Go generator is intended to be use from AutoRest.
+The AutoRest Go generator is intended to be used from AutoRest.

 > see https://aka.ms/autorest